 Vampires, werewolves, zombies — everyone knows the archetypes.
 It takes some effort to make them scary anymore.

-Fortunately there are plenty of new novels from the past few years with fresh takes on otherwise tired horror tropes.
-Here are some of the best of these new horror novels that will give you a scare — and make you think — this Halloween.
+Fortunately, there are plenty of novels from the past few years with fresh takes on otherwise tired horror tropes.
+Here are some of the best of these books that will give you a scare — and make you think — this Halloween.

 Cronin’s vampires aren’t the sexy, sparkly kind.
 They’re not even the gothic romantics of previous generations.
 The product of government supersoldier experiments, the immortal creatures of Cronin’s acclaimed trilogy reign over a post-apocalyptic America, a nuclear wasteland with dwindling groups of human survivors.
 One of the original test subjects, an orphan named Amy who was infected as a child, becomes an unlikely savior to the human race as she leads them against the original 13 test subjects.

 Werewolves are always supposed to be English, right?
 That's why you have to stay off the moors.
 In his debut novel, however, Das takes this British horror creature and transplants him into India.
 He even jokes about his creature’s heritage.
 The Devourers follows Alok, a young history professor in modern Kolkata, who is enlisted by a stranger claiming to be half-werewolf to transcribe his life story.
 The result is a brutal and thought-provoking examination of colonialism, race, and gender roles.